ezackr/BookBae/README.md

       "-Dbookbae.username=TeamBookBae@bookbaeserver'
       "-Dbookbae.password=<password>'
     - Click "Ok" to save
+    - Press the "Restart Server" button to save changes

     At this point your server is set up and ready to take requests!